 Email marketing after GDPR is a tricky problem.
-In fact, handling any sort of data that is personal is a tricky thing to do.
-However, colleges like Norwich University are regularly writing about how to ensure the data you withhold is safe.
-So any personal data you obtain, you need to ensure it is safe, including that data you retrieve and from sending emails.
 If you’re a business owner or working for any type of company that has something to do with the internet, chances are you’re writing at least some emails daily.
 To make your Digital Marketing, email marketing in particular GDPR compliant, there are a couple of things you need to know regarding the implementation of the new general data protection regulation OR GDPR by the European Union.

 Simply put, the new GDPR is a European law for protecting personal data of the EU citizens that use the internet on a day-to-day basis.
 According to the document released by the European Parliament, the definition of “personal data” is the following: